dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 tools are always flat in mcp, so nesting either should not be done, or should be done by flattening.

 what if we didn't expose the mcp client directly, but just the functions ? like on a tools key ?
+We could do this with a wrapper utility function, or just add the tools key.
+Seems inevitable that we need to wrap the mcp client ?  unless we

 so to make the base artifact thing that a napp gets given, we make each provider be an mcp server connection, tunneling thru the base mcp server.
 Then we take all the clients that this produces, and we wrap them to present the base artifact item.